Compare Rates and Save on Life Insurance

 The cash surrender value payment can be deferred for six months

-According to the standard nonforfeiture law for life insurance, a company has the right to hold the net cash surrender value payment for up to six months after the request is made to surrender the policy.
+According to the standard nonforfeiture law for life insurance, a company has the right to hold the net cash surrender value payment for up to six months after you request to surrender the life insurance policy for cash value.

 Your cash surrender value can be taxable

-If your net cash surrender value is higher than the amount of premiums you paid into the policy, the overage is considered taxable income.
+If your net cash surrender value is higher than the premiums you paid into the policy, surrendering the life insurance policy may have tax consequences because the excess is considered taxable income.

 Loans and withdrawals lower the cash surrender value